apache/trafficcontrol/docs/source/overview/traffic_ops.rst

 Traffic Ops uses a MySQL or PostgreSQL database to store the configuration information, and the `Mojolicious framework <http://mojolicio.us/>`_ to generate the user interface and APIs.
 Not all configuration data is in this database however; for sensitive data, like SSL private keys or token based authentication shared secrets, a separate key-value store is used, allowing the operator to harden the server that runs this key-value store better from a security perspective (i.e only allow Traffic Ops access it with a cert).
 The Traffic Ops server, by design, needs to be accessible from all the other servers in the Traffic Control CDN.

 Traffic Ops generates all the application specific configuration files for the caches and other servers.
 The caches and other servers check in with Traffic Ops at a regular interval (default 15 minutes) to see if updated configuration files require application.

 Traffic Ops also runs a collection of periodic checks to determine the operational readiness of the caches.
 These periodic checks are customizable by the Traffic Ops admin using extensions.

+Traffic Ops is in the process of migrating from Perl to Go, and currently runs as two applications.
+The Go application serves all endpoints which have been rewritten in the Go language, and transparently proxies all other requests to the old Perl application.
+Both applications are installed by the RPM, and both run as a single service.
+When the project has fully migrated to Go, the Perl application will be removed, and the RPM and service will consist solely of the Go application.

 |